ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 - Section 10: Creating an ordering service node for your organization
 - Section 11: Adding your peer organization to a consortium
 - Section 12: Creating a channel
-- Section 13: Adding a peer to the channel
+- Section 13: Joining a peer to the channel
 - Section 14: Defining the certificate authority for your second peer organization
 - Section 15: Adding new users using your Org2 Certificate Authority
 - Section 16: Creating an MSP for your second peer organization
 - Section 17: Creating a peer node for your second peer organization
 - Section 18: Adding your new peer organization to the consortium
 - Section 19: Adding your Org2 organization to the channel
-- Section 20: Adding your peer for Org2 to the channel
+- Section 20: Joining your peer for Org2 to the channel

 Section 2: Log in to the IBM Blockchain Platform console
 ========================================================